 Addiction recovery does not end as soon as you leave the rehab facility.
 Like other recovery programs, many people require continued support to ensure the lessons and techniques learned during the addiction rehab stick.

 There are many types of support to consider, including group or individual therapy, which can provide a secure place that allows you to recognize the benefits of kicking an addiction.
 Everyone is different, so find a support system that works for you.

-This continued support also demonstrates your willingness to stick to your newly sober lifestyle, which goes a long way towards proving to your nearest and dearest that you are serious about making a change.
+This continued support also demonstrates your willingness to stick to your newly sober lifestyle, which goes a long way toward proving to your nearest and dearest that you are serious about making a change.

-You may need to make lifestyle changes that help to avoid triggers and could lead to a relapse.
+You may need to make lifestyle changes that help to avoid triggers that could lead to a relapse.
 If you fall back into the same habits, there is a strong risk that you will end up in rehab again.